Belkonar/push/README.md

 Push is a governance focused devops tool designed to solve the complicated needs regulation applies to organizations.

+## Archive

+This project is now archived as it's served it's purpose.
+Feel free to fork it and use it according to the license.

 ## How pipelines work

 So pipelines are made up of two primary components: stages and steps.
 Stages are lanes that contain steps.
 Steps actually run things.